Market dynamics have created the right opportunity for Arglass

 As a result, customers with diverse product portfolios, along with the specialty and smaller-volume beverage and food producers, have to rely on imports, suffering from poor customer service and limited options for their glass container supply.

-Since 2009, imports of glass containers have been increasing at an 8% CAGR, with Chinese imports growing at an even higher rate.
 However, imports are not the ideal supply source, as they present logistic, quality control and customer service issues.